There are a couple of common misconceptions you should quickly forget when first adding this sunny and brilliant plant to your yard.

 After the war ended, these starchy tubers gained the reputation of a “poor man’s food” and fell into obscurity, entirely absent from fine dining menus.
 Regardless, sunchokes still hold a precious status in various traditional European dishes.

-The tubers may be eaten raw or cooked, and they closely fit the same niche and flavor profile as potatoes.
+The tubers may be eaten raw or cooked, and they closely fit the same niche and flavor profile as some varieties of potato.

 Prep, Cooking, and Eating